 The James and Shirley Rippey Family Foundation offered to pay 50 percent of the cost for new Imagination Library programs started by June 2018 in rural Oregon counties with a population of fewer than 100,000.
 After several meetings, an idea for funding surfaced: the OTEC scholarship fund, which is funded by unclaimed capital credits.
 OTEC’s scholarship committee and the board of directors approved the cooperative becoming a major funding sponsor for at least five years.
 With this funding in motion, the Imagination Library became a reality for Eastern Oregon counties.

-Collectively, Harney, Union, Baker and Grant counties will be the 18th location in Oregon to use the Dolly Parton program.
+Collectively, Harney, Union, Baker and Grant counties are the 18th location in Oregon to use the Dolly Parton program.
 According to officials with the Dollywood Foundation, OTEC is the first electric cooperative in the nation to take a leading role in bringing the Imagination Library to its citizens.